HawkX-XirisX/TLL_Loot-System/README.md

 Important — Prefab Inheritance

+[!WARNING]

+⚠️ Check Inheritance Before Adding Components

+Do not blindly add the complete TLL component stack to every child prefab.

 Arma Reforger / Enfusion uses prefab inheritance.

 A child prefab can inherit components and configuration from a parent prefab.

-Because of this:

-Do not blindly add the complete TLL component stack to every child variant.

-Always check whether the required components are already inherited.
+Because of this, always check whether the required components are already inherited.

 For example, if a base cargo container receives the TLL components, several color variants may already inherit that functionality.